Questions with a common theme will be selected and answered comprehensively

 2. Hak AE, Witteman JCM, de Jong FH, Geerlings MI, Hofman A, Pols HAP.
 Low levels of endogenous androgens increase the risk of atherosclerosis in elderly men: the Rotterdam Study.
 J Clin Endocrinol Metab.
 2002;87(8):3632-3639.

 3. Kupelian V, Page ST, Araujo AB, Travison TG, Bremer WJ, McKinlay JB.
-Low sex hormone-binding globulin, total testosterone, and symptomatic androgen deficiency are associated with development of the metabolic syndrome in nonobese men.
+Low sex hormone-binding globulin, total vpscogni_TUusererone, and symptomatic androgen deficiency are associated with development of the metabolic syndrome in nonobese men.
 J Clin Endocrinol Metab.
 2006;91(3):843-850.

 4. Meikle AW.
 The interrelationships between thyroid dysfunction and hypogonadism in men and boys.
 Thyroid.
 2004;14(suppl 1):S-17-S-25.